 Use a large chef’s knife to cut the dough into 8 equal pieces using firm pressure in one downward motion (do not saw).

-Gently transfer the scones to a parchment-lined sheet pan and chill while the oven is preheating.
+Gently transfer these blood orange scones to a parchment-lined sheet pan and chill while the oven is preheating.
 At this point, the scones can be frozen too!
 Imagine an easy weekend brunch or afternoon tea.

 Before baking, egg-wash the scones and sprinkle the tops with raw sugar such as Turbinado.
 Bake for 20-25 minutes.

 Serve warm with clotted cream or orange marmalade.
 But they’ll stand on their own deliciously.